Introduction¶

 The word generator can be ambiguous.

-Ideally, a function like example_generator_function
+Ideally, a function like example_generator_function would always be called

-a generator function, an object like x
+a generator function, an object like x would always be called a generator object,

 and the word generator would always be used as an adjective instead of a noun.
 Sadly,